Where Do Medical Coders Work? 7 Settings That Might Surprise You

 So, where do medical coders work?
-Just about anywhere!
+All over the place!

-Now that you’re aware of the wide array of opportunities for medical coders and other health information professionals, you might be wondering if the you have what it takes to land one of these positions.
+Now that you’re aware of the wide array of opportunities for medical coders and other health information professionals, you might be wondering if you have what it takes to land one of these positions.
 Check out our article, “Your 5-Step Guide to Become a Medical Coder,” to get a simple step-by-step breakdown.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed October, 2020] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.